Intercountry Adoption

 Intercountry adoptions are not currently possible between Burma and the United States.
 Burmese law does not allow non-Burmese nationals to adopt or have legal custody of Burmese children.
 The Kittima Adoption Act of 1941, which is still in force in Burma, restricts adoption to Burmese citizens who are Buddhist.
 The Government of Burma does not recognize dual citizenship.

-U.S. citizens with questions regarding adoption of children from Burma should contact the adoption authority of Burma to inquire about applicable laws and procedures.
-U.S. citizen prospective adoptive parents living in Burma who would like to adopt a child from the United States or from a third country should also contact Burma’s adoption authority.
+U.S. citizen prospective adoptive parents living in Burma who would like to adopt a child from the United States or from a third country should contact Burma’s adoption authority.
 See contact information below.

 Contact Information